BTomato47/MorganaPack/assets/ASSETS_README.md

 You may use Morgana's texture as a base for other cats.
 The TARGA file for the tamed varient is included within the source code as well.

 #### All Files Included:
-- All files used to create icon.
+- All images used to create icon.
+- Font used in icon.
 - Original icon PSD file.

 #### Troubleshooting Targa